-Major League Baseball was back on the diamond this Friday, kicking off the post-All-Star break schedule with players and managers refreshed and refocused on the second half of the season.
+Major League Baseball is back on the diamond Friday, kicking off the post-All-Star break schedule with players and managers refreshed and refocused on the second half of the season.

 Unlike the pre-break slate, the final three months of the MLB calendar throws a lot more outside factors into the mix when it comes to capping baseball on a daily basis.
 The temperatures are higher along with the stakes, as the playoff picture starts to take shape.

 Any MLB bettor who thinks they can turn a profit in August with the same theories and tactics used in June may want to thumb through Charles Darwin's "The Origin of Species".

 It's survival of the fittest in the second half of the baseball schedule and some of Covers Experts’ brightest minds explain the biggest adjustments MLB capper must make when betting the back half of the slate:Pitchers and bullpens

 The late-summer months can be devastating to a pitcher, even those that excelled in the first chunk of the season.

 Standing alone on the mound with the sun sapping your energy is tough enough, but add in the pressure of starring down big-league bats with the game on the line and it’s amazing that these arms don’t melt like a Popsicle.